Skip to content

 Take Action

-Community Support Teams of 3+ volunteers partner with Rainbow Railroad to provide 6 months of housing, financial support, and community integration support to LGBTQI+ asylum seekers.
+Community Support Teams of 3+ volunteers partner with Rainbow Railroad to provide 6 months of financial support, housing assistance/resources, and community integration support to LGBTQI+ asylum seekers.

 The Community Support Teams (CST) program is a new initiative of Rainbow Railroad that pairs LGBTQI+ and allied volunteer teams with LGBTQI+ asylum seekers.
 This page contains the information you’ll need to learn more and start your support journey today.